 Deserts are the areas of our planet more similar to Mars.
 Probably, Mars was full of water sometime in the past.
 In my opinion, desertification is not only the tendency of some land to become a desert, but it is also a very dangerous tendency for our planet.
 As a matter of fact, almost 33% of the Earth is yet covered by desert land.

 The forces that turned Mars into a planet of dust and rock are different from the one that are transforming some of our regions into barren lands.
 Desertification is a process of soil degradation in arid and sub-humid areas due to various factors.

-Historically, deserts were not created by human beings since desertification has been a natural process for thousands of years.
-On the contrary, the humankind has been fighting the desert, at least in the last 5000 years.
+Historically, deserts were not created by human beings.
+In fact, desertification has been a natural process for thousands of years.
+Today is almost forgot that the humankind has been fighting the desert for at least the last 5000 years.
 For example, oases are not a natural product of nature but a masterpiece of human technology and social organization.